 - be as accurate as possible on the timing of the cash flows

-- regularly compare your cash flow forecast to actual results including bank balances.
-That way you will be able to spot problems and quickly act to ensure your yearly business plans are achieved
+- regularly compare your cash flow forecast to actual results including bank balances – you'll be able to spot problems and quickly act to ensure your yearly business plans are achieved

-- once the forecast is completed run some 'what if' scenarios to measure how reactive your business cash flow will be to certain changes of events e.g. decrease in sales, increase in fuel costs.
+- once the forecast is completed, run some 'what if' scenarios to measure how reactive your business cash flow will be to certain changes of events – such as decrease in sales, increase in fuel costs.

 Complete staff reviews

-- use a standard template such as our Performance and Development template to make notes to discuss each staff member
+- Use a standard template such as our performance and development agreement template below to make notes and discuss with each staff member.

-- ensure each staff member agrees to goals set and provide them with a copy of the discussions.
+- Make sure each staff member agrees to the goals set and provide them with a copy of the discussions.

 - set Key Performance Indicators (KPIs) for each staff member that align with overall business objectives

-- remember to recognise the good work that staff do.
-Any weaknesses or problems should be discussed and solutions identified together.
+- remember to recognise the good work that staff do – any weaknesses or problems should be discussed, and solutions should be identified together.

 Want a financial reminder in August?